 With the planet of “consciousness” in aspect to the planet of “tremor”, one usually tends to constantly shift between different modes of perception of the world.
 As one grows older, however, this may be gradually replaced with a healthy awareness of both sides of the coin of reality: constancy (Saturn) and novelty (Uranus).
 An awareness of seemingly opposing “binaries” which exist in our world may thus come more easily to individuals with this configuration.

-If Saturn is comfortable in this position, “tradition” and “innovation”, the “collective” and the “individual”, “selfless” work and healthy “selfishness” will eventually find a way to compromise in the psyche of the individual without much collateral damage.
+If Saturn is comfortable in this position, “tradition” and “innovation”, the “collective” and the “individual”, “selfless” work, and healthy “selfishness” will eventually find a way to compromise in the psyche of the individual without much collateral damage.

 Difficulties of Saturn in aspect to Uranus:

 If Saturn and Uranus are not comfortable, one may experience a constant “back and forth” motion in the sphere of consciousness, which may make one vulnerable to a subtle level of “existential uncertainty”.
-The highly-celebrated Alan Watts wrote a book titled as The Wisdom of Insecurity, which I believe beautifully summarizes the core issue which arises when these two archetypes are linked in the psyche of the individual in an uncomfortable manner.
+The highly-celebrated Alan Watts wrote a book titled The Wisdom of Insecurity, which I believe beautifully summarizes the core issue which arises when these two archetypes are linked in the psyche of the individual in an uncomfortable manner.
 The book offers a possible, rather ingenious resolution of this apparent incongruity, an understanding of which can truly benefit those with this configuration in their natal chart.

 “Father Complex” of Saturn in Association with Aquarius, 11th House or Uranus:

 Saturn in Aquarius, in the Eleventh House, or in aspect to Uranus can also symbolize a father figure who may have had a strong desire to preserve his individuality, rather than identifying “sentimentally” with his role as a father figure.
-Alternatively, the father could simply have a profession which would reflect different aspects of the archetype of Aquarius, such as being away from home for extended periods of time, functioning in a social or political capacity, organizing unions or demonstrations, doing volunteer work, or having an unusual or unorthodox career.
+Alternatively, the father could simply have a profession that would reflect different aspects of the archetype of Aquarius, such as being away from home for extended periods of time, functioning in a social or political capacity, organizing unions or demonstrations, doing volunteer work, or having an unusual or unorthodox career.

 Either case, it is possible that the father (or paternal line) could be too indifferent to the unique qualities of the child for better or worse; even his or her gender or physical attributes could be overlooked in favor of more “noble” qualities.
 The individual may thus have developed a feeling of being “one of the crowd” or just a “team player” rather than someone special and irreplaceable for the father figure.